 Adrienne Down Coulson knows exactly what she wants for Mother’s Day, and it’s not bubble bath or new earrings.

-“I would love some time to myself,” says Down Coulson, a mother of two kids aged 11 and seven and the general manager of eBates.ca, a Canadian cash-back shopping site.
+“I would love some time to myself,” says Down Coulson, a mother of two kids aged 11 and seven and the founder of eBates.com, a Canadian cash-back shopping site.
 “I usually get flowers and hand-made cards, and those are great.
 But to have some time to yourself doing something of your choice would be ideal — not on Mother’s Day itself.
 On that day, I want to spend time with my family and have brunch or dinner or go for a bike ride.”